- Applications open

 - be from a culturally and linguistically diverse (migrant or refugee) background with at least one parent born overseas

 - preferably speak a language other than English

 - be an Australian citizen or permanent resident

-- have a personal narrative to share about their cultural inclusion journey in Australia
+- have a personal narrative to share about your cultural inclusion journey in Australia

-- and be willing to promote the cultural diversity agenda in university and Brisbane communities, around their studies.
+- be willing to promote the cultural diversity agenda in university and Brisbane communities, around your studies.